 The city also hosts events throughout the year.
 In June, you can attend a jazz festival, while September brings the Alaska State Fair, complete with live music, carnival rides, and a giant cabbage weigh-off.
 By October, the crowds start to thin out and the days get shorter, but this is a lovely time to get out in the parks and see the trees explode into a sea of colors.

-What are the top things to do in Anchorage?
+Top things to do in Anchorage

 Tony Knowles Coastal Trail